 General

-Belted Kingfisher: Medium-sized kingfisher with a distinct, bushy crest, white collar, and large, dagger-like bill.
+Belted Kingfisher: A medium-sized kingfisher with a bushy and rather distinct bluish-gray head.
+They have a distinct crest and a white frontal mark; white collar; large, dagger-like bill.
+They have a very narrow semicircle under their eye.
 Upperparts are blue-gray and underparts are white.
+Iris is dark brown.
+Legs and feet are gray.
 Male has blue-gray breast band.
 Female has blue-gray breast band and chestnut-brown belly band.
+Juvenile is like the adult female but has a rufous wash to the gray breast band, more prominent in juvenile females.

 Range and Habitat